Estimating non-linear functionals of trawl processes: Estimating non-linear functionals of trawl functions

 \section{Estimating non-linear functionals of trawl functions}

-In what is left of this work $X$ will denote a trawl process with trawl function $a$ and whose background driving Lévy basis has unit variance.
-As already discussed in the introduction, our main goal is to estimate the functionals
+In what is left of this work, $X$ will denote a trawl process with trawl function $a$ and whose background driving L\'evy basis has unit variance.
+As discussed in the introduction, our main goal is to estimate the functionals

 when equidistant observations of $X$, say $(X_{i\Delta_{n}})_{i=0}^{n}$, are available.
-The sample scheme considered in this work is in-fill and long-span, i.e.
+The sample scheme considered in this work is an in-fill and long-span, i.e.

-To do so, we modify slightly the definition of $\check{a}$ in (\ref{eq:defahat}) as follows:
+To do so, we slightly modify the definition of $\check{a}$ in (\ref{eq:defahat}) as follows: